Trismegiste/DokudokiBundle/README.md

 Abstraction is good but seriously, we're talking about performance here...
 Have you ever switch an app to another database ?

+### Is there any other constraints you have used ?
+* No switch because it is hidden inheritance
+* No static because it is global
+* SRP, OCP, LSP, ISP, DIP at maximum level
+* coupling at minimum level

-### Is there any lazy loading and proxy classes for DBRef ?
+### Is there any lazy loading or proxy classes for DBRef ?
 Fly, you fools

 ## TODO